The Romanian Debacle

-The Romanian Debacle consisted in a series of battles between November and December 1916 which led to the Central Powers conquest of Bucharest, the capital of Romania.
+The Romanian Debacle consisted in a series of battles between November and December 1916 which led to the conquest of Bucharest, the capital of Romania, by the Central Powers.
 Russian forces joined the Romanians at the start of December.

 Background

 Romania joined the war on 27 August 1916, launching an invasion of Transylvania.
 When this failed due to a German-led Central Powers counterattack, the Romanians subsequently succeeded in defeating the attempts made by the Central Powers to pressure every mountain pass and exploit a success wherever it was achieved.
 Changing his strategy, German General Erich von Falkenhayn selected a single mountain pass — along the Jiu Valley — for a breakthrough.
 He chose that particular place on logistical grounds, as the valleys elsewhere were too narrow for the Germans to make best use of their superiority in firepower.

 Central Powers offensive

 Second Battle of the Jiu Valley (11–17 November)

 Besides their advantage in firepower, the Germans had also amassed a force which outnumbered the Romanians in the Jiu Valley more than 2 to 1 (40 infantry battalions supported by Cavalry against 18 Romanian battalions).
 Despite their great superiority, it still took the Germans almost one week (11–17 November) to break through the mountains.
 On 14 November, Bumbești was taken by the Germans.
 Up to this point, the Germans had taken practically no new ground.
 While they were indeed advancing, they were merely retaking land which they had acquired during the early stages of their October offensive (23 to 27 October) and subsequently lost to the Romanian counteroffensive (27 October to 1 November).
 On 27 October, the Germans had reached Bumbești and were poised to enter Târgu Jiu, but were halted at the Jiu Bridge just west of the town and subsequently driven back.
 The Germans started to properly gain new ground on 15 November, when they captured the town of Târgu Jiu, the capital of Gorj County.
 The Germans advanced slowly, so as to avoid a flanking blow similar to the one that had ruined their October offensive.
 The town was taken by General Eberhard Graf von Schmettow's cavalry.
 That same day, a snowstorm took place.